James4Ever0/notes/Image and audio feature extraction for Language Models.md

 ---
 title: Image and audio feature extraction for Language Models
 created: '2024-03-01T01:40:25.000Z'
-modified: '2024-03-05T14:14:43.529Z'
+modified: '2024-03-05T14:15:19.985Z'
 ---

 # Image and audio feature extraction for Language Models

-Use `ipython` instead of `python` to test these code, get better parameter hints and dynamic hints, just like what you saw in brownie.
+Use `ipython` instead of `python` to test these code, get better parameter hints and dynamic hints, just like what you saw in `brownie`.

 Use `dataset.transform` instead of `dataset.map` to save loading time.